dchristl/macless-haystack/firmware/nrf5x/README.md

 After flashing our firmware, the device sends out Bluetooth Low Energy advertisements such that it can be found by [Apple's Find My network](https://developer.apple.com/find-my/).
 This firmware consumes slightly more power when more than 1 key is used.
 The controller wakes up every 30 minutes and switches the key.

+> [!WARNING]
+> Currently, only the NRF51 build has been tested, and the NRF52 build has not been tested yet, but it should work.
+Feedback on this is welcome.
+It has been tested with [this](https://www.aliexpress.com/item/1005003671695188.html?spm=a2g0o.order_list.order_list_main.55.72491802ZTaXKp) or [this](https://de.aliexpress.com/item/32860266105.html?spm=a2g0o.order_list.order_list_main.50.72491802ZTaXKp&gatewayAdapt=glo2deu) beacon from Aliexpress.

 ### Deploy the Firmware